spring-projects/spring-ai/README.md

 ## Building

-The project targets and build artifacts compatible with Java 17+, but requires a JDK 25+ to build.
+The project targets and build artifacts compatible with Java 17+, but requires JDK 21 to build.
 This is enforced by the maven enforcer plugin.

 To build with running unit tests